-How do I apply and where is the application form?
+How do I apply and where is the Expression of Interest form?

-Applications and all supporting documents will only be accepted online.
-Applications open at 9.00am on Monday 7 June 2021.
-The application form can be accessed via SA Health – Careers.
+Expressions of Interest and all supporting documents will only be accepted online.
+Expressions of Interest open at 9.00am on Tuesday 14 June 2022.
+The Expression of Interest form can be accessed via the SA Health – Careers website.

 Can I apply on a part-time basis?

-Yes, applicants can nominate if they wish to work on a part time basis within their online application.
-Applications for part-time work will be assessed on a case-by-case basis.
+Yes, applicants can nominate if they wish to work on a part-time basis within their online Expression of Interest.
+Requests for part-time work will be assessed on a case-by-case basis.
 Refer to the Guide to part-time and job-share for junior doctors in SA.

 Can I apply for advanced positions through this process?

 Advanced Specialist Training Positions (Registrars) are not generally undertaken through this process.
-These positions are suitable for applicants looking for employment at an entry into vocational, pre-specialist or prevocational level only.
 You may wish to visit the SA Health – Careers website for information about such employment opportunities.
+This Expression of Interest is suitable for applicants seeking employment and entry into vocational, pre-specialist or prevocational level positions only.

-Do all PGY2+ posts use the SA Health centralised application and allocation process for their recruitment needs?
+Do all PGY2+ and beyond training positions use the SA Health centralised Expression of Interest and allocation process for their recruitment needs?

-All employment opportunities within SA Health are advertised through SA Health – Careers.
-Some PGY2+ positions may be advertised outside of this centralised SA Health PGY2+ recruitment process.
+All employment opportunities within SA Health are advertised through the SA Health – Careers website.
+Some PGY2 and beyond training positions may be advertised outside of this centralised SA Health PGY2+ and beyond Expression of Interest process.
 If you are unsure, we recommend you speak to the relevant Local Health Network contact person to clarify.

 I am a medical graduate from overseas and am looking for an internship or equivalent supervised training.
-Can I apply for a PGY2+ position through this application process?
+Can I apply for a PGY2+ position through this Expression of Interest process?

-General Registration is a requirement for these positions.
-All applications are checked to ensure this criteria is met.
-All applications will be collected and grouped by their Ahpra registration category.
+General Registration is a requirement for these training positions.
+All Expressions of Interest are checked to ensure this criteria is met.
+All Expressions of Interest will be collected and grouped by their Ahpra registration category.
 Some applicants may not have General Registration but may be suitable for appointment in alternative positions.
-Applicants who do not have General Registration will be informed that they have not met the criteria of these PGY2+ positions and that they will be added to a database of medical officers seeking employment.
+Applicants who do not have General Registration will be informed that they have not met the criteria of these PGY2+ and beyond training positions and that they will be added to a database of medical officers seeking employment.

-What if I don’t receive a position offer?
+What if I don’t receive a training position offer?

-Please do not contact SA Health or the Local Health Networks to get an update on the progress of your application.
-If, at the end of selection and ranking by the selection panels, it is determined that you are unsuitable for appointment in any of the programs you have preferenced you will be advised via email.
+Please do not contact SA Health or the Local Health Networks to seek an update on the progress of your Expression of Interest.
+At the end of selection and ranking by the selection panels, should it be determined that you are unsuitable for appointment in any of the training programs you have preferenced, you will be advised via email.

-If you have been unsuccessful in being matched to a position at the end of the allocation process you will be advised via email.
+If you have been unsuccessful in being matched to a training position at the end of the allocation process, you will be advised via email.

-After the allocation is complete, any unmatched applicants will be invited to participate in the Late Vacancy Management process (LVMP) to be considered for any additional vacancies that may become available throughout the year.
-You will be notified via email.
+After the allocation is complete, any unmatched applicants will be invited via email to participate in the Late Vacancy Management process (LVMP) to be considered for any additional vacancies that may become available throughout the year.

-What is the salary of a Resident Medical Officer (PGY2+) in South Australia?
+What is the salary of a Resident Medical Officer (PGY2 and beyond) in South Australia?

-PGY2+ positions are referred to as Resident Medical Officers (RMOs) in the SA Health Salaried Medical Officer Enterprise Agreement – SA Health Salaried Medical Officer Enterprise Agreement (SMOEA) 2017.
+PGY2 and beyond training positions are referred to as Resident Medical Officers (RMOs) in the SA Health Salaried Medical Officer Enterprise Agreement (SMOEA) 2022 here.

 Which health networks are in South Australia and where are they located?